 Mal Shah

-I am a PhD student (graduating 2027) in Linguistics at the University of Maryland.
+I am a PhD Candidate (dissertation expected 2027) in Linguistics at the University of Maryland.
 My advisors are Jeff Lidz and Alexander Williams.
 I work on

-'Internalist' experimental semantics: I run psychophysical experiments to investigate how we understand quantifiers, building on what is known in the cognitive science of vision and number.
+This work builds on what is known in the cognitive science of visual perception and number.

 The best way to reach me is by email: mpshah at umd dot edu